HJELuis/library-db/README.md

 ## Before execution

-You've already created a database.
+You've already created a database

-The `persistense.xml` needs to have the right name of connection, port and database.
+The `persistense.xml` needs to have the right name of connection, port and database